Showing posts with label reflective judgment. Show all posts

 But it is a fool's mission.
 Traditional metaphysics cannot know what is ultimately the case because the very condition for knowledge is that the manifold of intuition must be synthesized according to the rules implicit in the pure and empirical concepts of the understanding.
 Since this epistemic condition is not met by traditional metaphysics, metaphysics, no matter how sophisticated, can merely spin its castles in the sky.
 It cannot know

 But, of course, the story cannot be that simple.
-Kant, after all, is engaged in transcendental reflection, that is, he is looking for the necessary conditions for the possibility of experience as such, and such a looking seems quite disconsonant with there being no res cogitans at all.
+Kant, after all, engaged in transcendental reflection, that is, he sought the necessary conditions for the possibility of experience as such, and such seeking seems disconsonant with there being no res cogitans at all.

 Had not Kant determined that a transcendental unity of apperception was needed to have a stable and consistent synthesizing of the manifold of sensation?
 While this transcendental unity cannot be known to be a metaphysical res cogitans, that is, a metaphysical substantial transcendental ego, it is also not the kind of thing that is the result of the application of concepts to spatio-temporal particulars.
 The existence of the transcendental unity of apperception, and the possibility of transcendental reflection in general seems to cry out for a more comprehensive view of things.
 After all, if we are the authors of nature through application of the categories onto things, if empirical reality is the result of our self-legislation, then how can we simply halt our curiosity and say that nature is all there is?
 If it is we who make nature what it is, how can we ignore ourselves, the makers of nature?

 Kant is concerned with the giving of evidence in his transcendental reflections.
 Such evidence-giving is what the transcendental deductions are all about.
 To provide a deduction in Prussian court of law is to give a valid argument and evidence of title.
 Kant is interested in providing transcendental deductions that show that understanding is entitled to its claims that it does know the empirical world.
 As Newton thought, but Hume denied, we can have both universal and necessary knowledge of the empirical order.
-But this giving of transcendental evidence cannot be the result of the mechanism of nature, because the mechanism of nature only holds on the ground of proper application of transcendental reflection, a reflection that shows that human beings are entitled to claim that the can know nature objectively, in terms of both universalizability and necessity.
+But this giving of transcendental evidence cannot be the result of the mechanism of nature, because the mechanism of nature finally rests upon the proper application of transcendental reflection, a reflection that shows that human beings are entitled to claim that they can know nature objectively, in terms of both universalizability and necessity.

 As it turns out, reason is not completely sidelined by its failure to use determining judgments in carving the beast of ultimate reality at its joints.
 Reason has other work to do rather than merely to know.
 It must do as well.
 But what ought it to do?
 No amount of empirical knowledge of nature's is can ever help us determine what we ought to do.
 One cannot derive an ought from and is, after all.
 If the ought is to be understood, it won't be understood along the lines of nature, where concepts must synthesize the manifold of sensation into an experience of the world in which the universal law of causality holds.
 If we are to understand anything about the ought, we need to do it with reason, for such reason need not be mechanical in the way of the understanding.
 This is the reason that heeds reason!
 But Kant had just argued that pure reason is not suited to mime the contour of the supersensible world.
 So what remains?